amrlabib/javascript-essentials/async-await.md

 1. `await` is used to pause the execution of a function.

-2. We use `await` before calling a Promise to the rest of code execution until that promise is resolved.
+2. We use `await` before calling a Promise to pause the rest of code execution until that promise is resolved.

 3. `await` works only with Promises, it does not work with callback functions